ReviveMed turns drug discovery into a big data problem and raises $1.5M to solve it

 But compared with genomics and proteomics, not much metabolomic data is public — so although ReviveMed can augment its database with data from clients, its researchers are also conducting hundreds of human tests on their own to improve the model.

-The business model is a bit complicated as well — “It’s very case by case,” Pirhaji told me.
+The business model is a bit complicated, as well — “It’s very case by case,” Pirhaji told me.
 A research hospital looking to collaborate and share data while sharing any results publicly or as shared intellectual property, for instance, would not be a situation where a lot of cash would change hands.
 But a top-5 pharma company — two of which ReviveMed already has dealings with — that wants to keep all the results for itself and has limitless coffers would pay a higher cost.

 I’m oversimplifying, but you get the idea.
 In many cases, however, ReviveMed will aim to be a part of any intellectual property it contributes to.
 And of course the data provided by the clients goes into the model and improves it, which is its own form of payment.
 So you can see that negotiations might get complicated.
 But the company already has several revenue-generating pilots in place, so even at this early stage those complications are far from insurmountable.

-Lastly there’s the matter of the seed round: $1.5 million, led by Rivas Capital along with TechU, Team Builder Ventures, and WorldQuant.
+Lastly there’s the matter of the seed round: $1.5 million, led by Rivas Capital along with TechU, Team Builder Ventures and WorldQuant.
 This should allow them to hire the engineers and data scientists they need and expand in other practical ways.
-Placing well in a recent Google machine learning competition got them $200K worth of cloud computing credit, so that should keep them crunching for a while.
+Placing well in a recent Google machine learning competition got them $200,000 worth of cloud computing credit, so that should keep them crunching for a while.

 ReviveMed’s approach is a fundamentally modern one that wouldn’t be possible just a few years ago, such is the scale of the data involved.
 It may prove to be a powerful example of data-driven biotech as lucrative as it is beneficial.
 Even the early proof-of-concept and pilot work may provide help to millions or save lives — it’s not every day a company is founded that can say that.